lozzahax/lozzax-docs-gitbook/using-the-oxen-blockchain/oxen-service-node-guides/service-node-deregistration.md

 # 🛑 Service Node deregistration

-Deregistration rules are used to manage the network in a decentralised way by having Oxen Service Nodes police each other's performance, ensuring all operational service nodes are up to date and performing adequately to maintain a healthy network.
+Deregistration rules are used to manage the network in a decentralised way by having Lozzax Service Nodes police each other's performance, ensuring all operational service nodes are up to date and performing adequately to maintain a healthy network.

 ## Service node states

-Each Oxen Service Node can be in one of four states: awaiting, active, decommissioned or deregistered.
+Each Lozzax Service Node can be in one of four states: awaiting, active, decommissioned or deregistered.

 | **State** | **Description** |
 | :--- | :--- |